 Staff members should not arrange to transport girls in their own car, or give a lift to pupils.
 If there are exceptional circumstances that make unaccompanied transportation of a pupil(s) unavoidable, permission for the journey must be sought from the Head and the parents of the pupil(s) beforehand.
 Parental permission should be sought in writing.
-It is also vital that the member of staff ensures that they are covered by the correct level of motor vehicle insurance before making any such journey to transport pupils.
+It is also vital that the member of staff ensures that they are covered by the correct level of motor vehicle insurance and that their vehicle is road worthy, before making any such journey to transport pupils.
 Details of the circumstances and permissions given should then be recorded on the files of the pupil(s).